illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme-online.md

 ### Project Manager and Team Roles

-Each sprint will have 4 roles assigned that will be rotated each sprint (you only do one job once).
+Each sprint will have 5 roles assigned that will be rotated each sprint (you only do one job once).
 The roles are as follows:

 * Project Manager - ITMM 471
   * Responsible for the accomplishment of work for the entire sprint.
 Active leader and assigner of tasks, directing flow.
-* Developer 1 - ITM 311, 313, ITMD 411, ITMD 361, ITMO 340, ITMD 321
+* Developer 1 and 2 - ITM 311, 313, ITMD 411, ITMD 361, ITMO 340, ITMD 321
   * Both developers work together to deploy code that matches the tasks given to them by the team and through the project manager.
 * UI/UX and User Testing, ITMD 361, 362
   * Responsible for designing the UI/UX and working with the developers to implement the design in code, and then test that code to see it performs as designed.